Getting started

 Adding a pipeline

-For larger programs, organize code into named pipelines.
+For larger workflow-style programs, organize code into named pipelines.
 The runtime executes the default pipeline (or the first one declared):

 pipeline default(task) {